emilmasoumi/rop-compiler/README.txt

 A return-oriented programming (ROP) compiler that compiles a domain-specific programming language to a return-oriented program.
-Such program is an exploit payload based on stack buffer overflows on binary executables consisting of gadgets that can be chained together.
+Such program is an exploit payload based on stack buffer overflows in binary executables consisting of gadgets that can be chained together.
 The compiler is more specifically a gadget chain compiler, as it can generically be applied to interchangeably compile any instruction(s)-oriented program such as jump-oriented programs (JOP)